[South Sudan refugees fleeing to Uganda (AP photo)

 For the uninitiated, Uganda, it must be stated, like other hybrid regimes whose political order is sustained by patronage, political clientelism and fiefdoms; does not operate on ‘policies’.

 The president’s word at a campaign rally can become law overnight which can be enforced with frightening swiftness than a law that has been on the books for 70 years.
-He may informally chide his ministers of some elements of his statecraft and officials the next morning will roll over ‘implementing’ what the president asked to be done.
+He may informally chide his ministers for not working on certain elements of his statecraft and officials the next morning will roll over each other ‘implementing’ what the president asked to be done.
 It’s a one man dictatorship.
 Like in most kleptocracies, there is very little organisation of the State, and most bureaucrats and civil servants, besides stealing, don’t really do any worthwhile work, which is why most public goods are in shambles.
-Things are run very informally especially in State House, the presidne’t residence where he distributes patronage from.
+Things are run very informally especially in State House, the president’s residence where he distributes patronage from.
 The government is most efficient at suppressing threats against its own survival.
-Hence the Army, The Police and a myriad of other security agencies are a little more efficient, though that is also coming into question in light of recent high profile murders
+Hence the Army, The Police and a myriad of other security agencies are a little more efficient, though that is also coming into question in light of recent high profile murders .
+(Security is the only public good that, until recently was working, if you forget for a while the 20-year LRA and ADF’s rampage in western Uganda.
+The country otherwise has been peaceful over the last 15 years).

 Ugandan President, Gen. Yoweri Museveni